gaurish/gaurish.github.io/_posts/2015-09-27-guide-for-using-arel-in-rails-where-activerecord-doesnt-cut-it.markdown

           query << "(contact NOT LIKE '#{prefix}%' AND contact NOT LIKE '(#{prefix})%')" end
       end
+      # contact number should not be more than 10 characters
       query << "NOT length(contact) > 10"

       where(query.join(" AND "))